Vimshottari Dasha Calculator

 Because the Moon moves only about 13 degrees per day, the Moon’s nakshatra changes roughly every 24 hours.
 Near a nakshatra boundary, even a small uncertainty in birth time can flip your starting Mahadasha lord.
 This tool flags such boundary cases explicitly so you can verify your birth time before relying on the timeline.

-Mahadasha vs Antardasha (and the deeper Pratyantardasha)
+Mahadasha vs Antardasha (Bhukti), with the deeper Pratyantardasha

 Vimshottari Dasha is hierarchical.
 Each Mahadasha is sub-divided into 9 Antardashas in the same canonical lord sequence, with each Antardasha’s length proportional to its lord’s years out of 120.
 Each Antardasha can be further sub-divided into 9 Pratyantardashas at a third level.
 Some traditions go deeper to Sookshma and Praana.